Originally published May 6, 2016

 - 26 Elements of a Gamification Marketing Strategy by Debbie Hemley

-- Community Badges in SharePoint
+- All About Community Badges (Microsoft)

 - A few findings of Britain’s nudge unit

-- Gamification, Serious Games, Simulations, and Immersive Learning Environments in Knowledge Management Initiatives by Michael Sutton
+- Gamification, Serious Games, Simulations, and Immersive Learning Environments in Knowledge Management Initiatives by Michael Sutton and Allam Ahmed

-- Other LinkedIn posts about gamification
+- LinkedIn posts about gamification

 - Nothing for money: A behavioral perspective on innovation and motivation by Nicolai Andersen, Timothy Murphy, and Alexander Börsch — In this article, we discuss what drives innovation.
 First, we explain why intrinsically motivated behaviors, such as innovation, are difficult to direct with financial incentives alone.
 Then in an effort to answer what does effectively kindle an individual’s intrinsic motivation to innovate, we explore the following three dimensions: the power of social recognition in innovation tournaments, nonmonetary reward systems that positively influence innovation, and organizational citizenship behavior.